 To change your monthly benefit under the policies we offer is a very simple process.
 All you need to do is call the administrators for your policy, whose number can be found in the policy documents.
 Further information about how to change your benefit can be found in the policy wording.

 You can cancel your cover under the policies we offer at anytime by contacting the insurers (or their administrators) of your policy, details of which can be found in the policy wording.
 In addition, you have a cooling-off period of 30 days at the start of your policy, during which you can cancel and get a full refund, providing you haven't claimed on this policy.
 Further information, about your cancellation rights, may be found in the policy wording.

 Your policy wording document will provide details on how to make a complaint depending on the type of insurance you have and the insurance provider.

-Contact details for British Insurance and our insurance providers can also be found on our Contact Us page.
+Contact details for British Insurance Services and our insurance providers can also be found on our Contact Us page.

 There are restrictions and limits on cover in standard home insurance which cannot be imposed on a holiday home, for instance with regard to occupancy and renting out your property.